awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/resource-tagging-restrictions.md

-# Restrictions for Tags on AWS Elemental MediaConvert Resources<a name="resource-tagging-restrictions"></a>
+# Restrictions for tags on AWS Elemental MediaConvert resources<a name="resource-tagging-restrictions"></a>

 The following basic restrictions apply to tags:
 + Maximum number of tags per resource – 50\.